 So What Happens From Here?

 A web design agency will take care of the whole process of designing and developing your new website, but they will need your help.
-You will need to provide them with your branding and company colours as well as any text and images you want included on the website.
+You will need to provide them with your branding and company colors as well as any text and images you want to be included on the website.
 This sort of content is always best when it comes from the customer, and that’s you, so get thinking!
 Your web design agency won’t know all of the information about your company and industry – certainly not as much as you do – so this is information which you will need to provide to them.

 Your web design agency will usually then put together some concept designs which they will send over to you for your perusal.
 Once you have settled on a design and layout you are happy with, the web design agency will embark on developing the design and coding it into a fully-working website.
 If you have any concerns about the design and layout or want to make any aesthetic changes, this is the time to do it!
 If you leave it beyond the design stage, your web design agency will most likely charge you for the changes made to an already-signed-off design.